 John J. Russell, MD

-Primary care clinicians and other health care practitioners interested or involved in the care of patients with type 2 diabetes.
+Primary care and internal medicine physicians, PAs, NPs, and nurses, and other healthcare providers involved in the care of patients with dyslipidemia.

 Upon completion of this educational activity, the participant should be able to:

 - Use the 2013 ACC/AHA dyslipidemia guidelines to develop individualized initial lipid management plans for patients in the 4 statin benefit groups outlined in the guidelines.

 - Monitor patients on lipid-lowering therapy to ascertain adequacy of treatment.